-An Alaska Subcontractor Agreement is a legal document created between two parties – a general contractor and a subcontractor – ahead of the work for a specific job.
+An Alaska subcontractor agreement is a legal document created between two parties – a general contractor and a subcontractor – ahead of the work for a specific job.

 Subcontractors are not “employees” of contractors under this agreement.
-Instead, subcontractors take on specific tasks or parts of a job the general contractor assigns.
-Typically this occurs because subcontractors bring specialized skills or other niche resources that the general contractor does not have.
+They take on specific tasks or parts of a job the general contractor assigns.
+This occurs because subcontractors bring specialized skills or other niche resources that the general contractor does not have.
 This could include plumbing and electrical work, roofing, or different types of specialty jobs on a construction site.